Back to Journal

 Horizon West is for family-home investors and appreciation play investors:

-- Buy new construction with builder financing incentives (save $20K-$50K)
+• Buy new construction when builder incentives are available

-- Or hold long-term as master plan buildout creates school district anchor
+• Or hold long-term as the master plan continues to build out

 3. College Park (Urban Gentrification Play)